 Who Owns Bitcoin?

-Satoshi Nakamoto is the anonymous creator of Bitcoin, but he doesn’t own the Bitcoin project, nobody does.
+Satoshi Nakamoto is the anonymous creator of Bitcoin, but he doesn’t own the Bitcoin project.
+Nobody owns the Bitcoin project.

 Bitcoin is software run by a decentralized network, which means no single party is in control of the set of rules in the software.
 These rules must be agreed upon by the network participants in order for them to transact.